scala/scala3/docs/blog/_posts/2016-12-05-implicit-function-types.md

 **Abstraction**: The ability to name a concept and use just the name afterwards.

 **Contextual**: A piece of a program produces results or outputs in some context.
-Our programming languages are very good in describing and abstracting what outputs are produced.
+Our programming languages are very good at describing and abstracting what outputs are produced.
 But there's hardly anything yet available to abstract over the inputs that programs get from their context.
 Many interesting scenarios fall into that category,